NateJson/Portfolio/README.md

 Nathan Johnson's Portfolio

 ## Purpose
-The purpose of the repo is to display past projects that I have worked on.
+The purpose of the repo is to display the work that I've done in past projects that I have worked on.